Nonconvex regularization for sparse neural networks: Introduction

 \subsection{Contribution}

 For $\phi$ satisfying the conditions~\ref{cond:phi_1} and~\ref{cond:phi_2} we show that the problem \eqref{eq:phi_problem} has global and local minimizers (with finite \(N\)) for finite and infinite data (see Theorem~\ref{thm:local_finiteness}).
-Since the existence of finite minimizers of the convex problem relies on finite amount of data, and this is not the case for the nonconvex problem, this is a rather unexpected result.
+Since the existence of finite minimizers of the convex problem relies on the finite data, and this is not the case for the nonconvex problem, this is a rather unexpected result.

 Since the regularization term in \eqref{eq:phi_problem} is nonconvex, finding the global solution of the problem may not be feasible.
 In fact, for a nonconvex optimization problem of similar structure, finding global minima with very high precision is shown to be an NP-hard problem; see~\cite{chen2019approximation}.
-On the other hand, it is observed in practice and confirmed in theory (see, e.g., \cite{loh2015regularized}) that local minima (or stationary points, in general) of nonconvex penalized problems tend to be well behaved.
+On the other hand, it is observed in practice and confirmed in theory (see, e.g., \cite{loh2015regularized}) that local minima (or stationary points, in general) of nonconvex regularized problems tend to be well behaved.
 We will develop a similar theory for the problem~\eqref{eq:phi_problem}, where \(N\) is a free optimization variable.
 First, we will define a concept of local minimality, which is based on the notion of locality in the space of shallow neural networks of the form \eqref{eq:disc_NN} defined in terms of the associated measure

 where $\delta_{(a_n,b_n)}$ is the Dirac measure at $(a_n,b_n)$.
-This identification will be further explained in the context of integral neural networks discussed in Section \ref{sec:theory}.
-We only mention that a local solution in our setting will be any set of coefficients, where the \(c_n\) are minimal in a suitable neighborhood, and where adding to \(\NN_{\omega,c}\) any additional node \((a,b) \in \Sd\) (with suitably small outer weight \(c\)) will also increase the training objective; see Theorem~\ref{thm:nec_suff_local_sol}.
+We will refer to these solutions as ``local solutions in the sense of measures'', which will be further explained in the context of integral neural networks discussed in Section~\ref{sec:theory}.
+We only mention that a local solution in our setting will be any \fixed{measure~\eqref{eq:discrete_measure}, where the outer weights \(c_n\) are minimal on in a suitable neighborhood}, and where adding to \(\NN_{\omega,c}\) any additional node \((a,b) \in \Sd\) with suitably small outer weight \(c\) will also increase the training objective; see Theorem~\ref{thm:nec_suff_local_sol}.